Rayleigh-Taylor Instability#

 \[At = \frac{\rho_r - 1}{\rho_r + 1} = 0.5\]

 A perturbed interface defined as \(y = 2H + 0.1 H \cos{(2 \pi x / H)}\) separates the fluids.
-At the top and bottom boundaries, a no-slip boundary condition is applied, while on the left and right walls, a periodic boundary condition is used.
+At the top and bottom boundaries, a no-slip boundary condition is applied, while on the left and right walls, periodic boundary conditions are used (although we could also use slip boundary conditions and obtain identical results).
 The temporal evolution of the interface is visually compared with the simulations of Garoosi and Hooman [2] at dimensionless times (\(t^* = t \sqrt{\mathbf{g} / H}\)) of \(1.5\), \(2.5\), \(3.5\), \(4.0\) and \(4.5\).
 The temporal evolution of the spike and the bubble positions are then compared to the results of He et al. [1] The term “spike” refers to the lowest point of fluid 1 and the term “bubble” refers to the highest point of fluid 0.

 Parameter File#